Bushy-tailed opossum: Ecology and behavior

 Little is known of the behavior of the bushy-tailed opossum.
 Less than 25 specimens are known.
 A study noted the morphological features of the opossum that could allow for powerful movements during locomotion, and deduced that it is arboreal (tree-living).
 It appears to be solitary and nocturnal (active mainly at night).
 An individual was observed running through and leaping over vines, in a manner typical of opossums, probably hunting for insects.
 Its diet may be similar to that of the mouse opossums – insects, eggs and plant material.

 Distribution and status

 The bushy-tailed opossum has been captured from heavy, humid, tropical forests, and has not been recorded outside forests.
-It occurs up to an altitude of 5 km above the sea level.
+It occurs up to an altitude of 5 km above sea level.
 The range has not been precisely determined; specimens have been collected from regions of Bolivia, Brazil, Colombia, Ecuador and Peru.
 The IUCN classifies the bushy-tailed opossum as least concern, given its wide distribution and presumably large population.
 The major threats to its survival are deforestation and human settlement.